pacificclimate/pdp/CONTRIBUTING.rst

 To build the image, navigate to ``pdp/docker/`` and run ``docker build -t pdp ./``.
 The ``-t`` option will name the image; if no name is specified, docker will randomly generate one for you.

-The Dockerfile will default to building an image from the ``master`` branch of the pdp repo.
+The Dockerfile will default to building an image from the ``dev`` branch of the pdp repo.
 If you wish to checkout a different branch, specify a build-time arg:

 .. code:: bash